-There is clearly a balance that needs to be struck between the right of free expression of opinion in a democratic society against the need to ensure that election campaigns are conducted in a fair way with as level a playing field as possible between candidates.
-The advice received by PPC when the 2008 Regulations were enacted made it clear that it would simply be impossible in the light of human rights legislation to outlaw third party expenditure completely during an election campaign as this would run contrary to the principles of freedom of expression and free elections.
-It is nevertheless possible to impose reasonable restrictions on third parties to avoid excesses and PPC believes that this legislation, which follows exactly the provisions of the 2008 Regulations, strikes an appropriate balance.
+There is clearly a balance that needs to be struck between the right of free expression of opinion in a democratic society against the need to ensure that election campaigns are conducted in a fair way, with as level a playing field as possible between candidates.
+The advice received by PPC when the 2008 Regulations were first enacted made it clear that it would simply be impossible in the light of human rights legislation to outlaw third party expenditure completely during an election campaign, as this would run contrary to the principles of freedom of expression and free elections.
+It is nevertheless possible to impose reasonable restrictions on third parties to avoid excesses, and PPC believes that this legislation, which follows the provisions of the 2008 and 2011 Regulations, strikes an appropriate balance.
+The current human rights advice memorandum is set out in the Appendix to this Report.

-Regulation 9 gives an actual definition of third party which, in the absence of any compulsory registration of third parties, is a complex matter to define.
+Article 9 gives an actual definition of third party which, in the absence of any compulsory registration of third parties, is a complex matter to define.
 A third party may be a third person acting alone and, in this context, a person includes any body of persons corporate or unincorporated.
-This Regulation also sets out how 2 or more persons work together and are therefore considered to be one single third party for the purposes of this legislation.
-In the most straightforward situation 2 or more persons may work together in an open fashion to campaign for or against particular candidates in the election.
-The Regulation nevertheless makes it clear that people who incur expenses separately but who are co-ordinating their efforts are also considered as one single third party.
+This Article also sets out how 2 or more persons work together, and are therefore considered to be one single third party for the purposes of this legislation.
+In the most straightforward situation, 2 or more persons may work together in an open fashion to campaign for or against particular candidates in the election.
+The Article nevertheless makes it clear that people who incur expenses separately, but who are co-ordinating their efforts, are also considered as one single third party.
 This definition is important to ensure that people who are co-ordinating their efforts cannot claim to be acting individually and thereby be entitled to have more than one third party limit on election expenditure.

-There may undoubtedly be occasions when an examination of the facts will be necessary in relation to third party expenditure to ascertain whether or not there has been any breach of the Regulations.
+There may undoubtedly be occasions when an examination of the facts will be necessary in relation to third party expenditure to ascertain whether or not there has been any breach of the Law.
 This could, for example, occur in relation to campaigning on a particular issue.
-If, for example, an organisation ran a series of advertisements in the lead-up to an election urging electors to think carefully about the environment and the future population levels of the Island, this would only be treated as third party expenditure if there was a clear and direct intention to promote any particular candidates or prejudice others.
-By contrast an advertisement that encouraged electors not to vote for any candidates who had supported a particular policy in the States would clearly be caught by the restriction as it would be simple to identify those persons targeted by the negative advertising.
+If, for example, an organisation ran a series of advertisements in the lead-up to an election urging electors to think carefully about the future tax policy or the future population levels of the Island, this would only be treated as third party expenditure if there was a clear and direct intention to promote any particular candidates or prejudice others.
+By contrast, an advertisement that encouraged electors not to vote for any candidates who had supported a particular policy in the States would clearly be caught by the restriction, as it would be simple to identify those persons targeted by the negative advertising.

-The definition of expenses for third parties in this Regulation follows the provisions explained above in relation to candidates.
+The definition of expenses for third parties in this Article follows the provisions explained above in relation to candidates.

-This Regulation gives the limits applicable to third party expenditure.
+This Article gives the limits applicable to third party expenditure.
 This will be limited to one half of the maximum allowed to a candidate in the election.
-If the new amounts proposed had been used at the time of the autumn 2008 elections any third party would not have been permitted to spend more than £4,385.89 in the senatorial elections and a third party campaigning in St. Mary alone would not have been permitted to spend more than £862.59.
+If the new amounts proposed had been used at the time of the autumn 2011 elections, any third party would not have been permitted to spend more than £4,804.55 in the senatorial elections and a third party campaigning in St. Mary alone would not have been permitted to spend more than £917.49.